Leaving the corporate rat race to become a digital nomad was the best thing I ever did. But it wasn’t all beaches and good times.

 But what was it that finally made me take the leap?

-The Fortune 500 I was working for hadn’t won a new contract in 7 years.
+The Fortune 500 I was employed by for hadn’t won a new contract in 7 years.
 They needed a big win, and fast.

 Seeing it as an opportunity to “prove myself” I took on the task, despite it not being my job